Where to buy a PS5 in the UK and US today

 Here’s the latest PlayStation restock news from John Lewis, Smyths Toys, Amazon and more

-Update 25 July: The PS5 is in stock at Very, the BT Shop and Argos.
+Update 25 July: The PS5 is in stock at Amazon, Very, the BT Shop and Argos.
 The PS5 could restock at Smyths Toys and Game this week.
 Read on for more information.

 Since its launch in 2020, the PlayStation 5 has been ridiculously difficult to get a hold of.
 Supply chain issues stemming from the coronavirus pandemic have brought the production of Sony’s latest games console to a near-standstill.